Scholars Online Icon Scholars Online

 I have always loved science, but I found studying it and learning it difficult.
 After acquiring a college degree in physics and completing a year of graduate work in astronomy, I managed to land a job at the Jet Propulsion Laboratory.
 That was in the 1970s, in the heyday of the Viking and Voyager encounters with Mars, Jupiter, and Saturn.
 It was a very exciting time, and working at JPL allowed me to experience all the things that I found fascinating about actually doing science, in contrast to merely studying scientific topics.

 While I worked for JPL, I also assisted in teaching courses in western civilization and the history of technology at UCLA as part of my own coursework toward a doctorate in the history of science.
 Between 1981 and 1989, I taught introductory astronomy intermittently at Santa Monica College, a two-year community college in Southern California.
 At both UCLA and SMC, I encountered students who were afraid of science, and who, regardless of their grades or performance, continued to feel their best work in science would always be inadequate.
-Many were simply uninterested in things scientific because they couldn't see the connection between molecules or kinetic energy or mitochondria, and their own lives.
+Many were simply uninterested in things scientific because they couldn't see the connection between molecules and kinetic energy, or between gravitational collapse and mitochondria, or between any of these and their own lives.

 Natural Science, Years One and Two